Skip to content

 A sample helps show

-• Color direction (warm, cool, light, dark)
+• Color direction (warm, cool, light, dark) and finishing formula

 • Selected sheen direction, typically satin unless another sheen is specified